 Found in: Disposable plates and cups; meat trays; egg cartons; carry-out containers; aspirin bottles; compact disc cases; Styrofoam.

 Found in: Five-gallon-sized water bottles; bullet-proof materials; sunglasses; nylon; DVDs; iPod and computer cases; plant-based plastics; signs and displays; certain food containers.

-Note: In the beginning stages of the curbside glass recycling program, customers were allowed to use their own boxes for glass recycling.
-The Waste Management team now asks customers to use a City-issued tote to minimize confusion and ensure regular pickup.
+The Waste Management team asks customers to use a City-issued glass recycling tote to minimize confusion and ensure regular pickup.
 If you don't already have a tote, there is no extra fee to request one.
-Contact Utility Customer Service with your request.
+Contact Utility and Billing Services at (405) 742-8245 with your request.

 Place these items in your tote, not in your recycle cart.
 Recyclables are sorted by hand, so glass is collected separately.

 Jars and bottles

 Place these items in your trash cart.